 Certified Heritage Interpreter

-My work entails the development and implementation of interpretive public programs, guided tours and interpretive talks of historical and natural treasures at locations including the Oden State Fish Hatchery and Young, Petoskey, Wilderness, Burt Lake, and Cheboygan State Parks, and the International Dark Sky Park of Emmet County.
-Interpretive programming endeavors are supported through partnerships and successful grant proposals that I submit and that have been awarded by the Charlevoix County Community Foundation, the Petoskey Harbor Springs Community Foundation, the National Association for Interpretation and Patagonia.
-I author articles on interpretive themes including those published by the National Association for Interpretation.
-Marketing and outreach efforts include the regular use of various software programs including Adobe Illustrator to produce graphic print media for annual mailings.
+My work entails the development and implementation of quality public programs, professional workshops, guided tours and interpretive talks at historical and natural treasures including the Oden State Fish Hatchery and Young, Petoskey, Wilderness, Burt Lake, and Cheboygan State Parks, and the International Dark Sky Park of Emmet County.
+I am a certified facilitator of all 7 units of the Michigan Environmental Education Support Curriculum, and a certified facilitator of Project WET (Water Education for Teachers), Project WILD (Wildlife in Learning Development), Project Learning Tree, and Flying Wild.
+In October, 2016 I became the first person in the State of Michigan to achieve the Environmental Educator Certification (EEC-P), through the Michigan Alliance for Environmental and Outdoor Education.
+In 2021 I became a certified forest therapy guide with the Association of Forest Therapy Guides and Programs.
+Environmental education endeavors are supported through partnerships and successful grant proposals that have been awarded by the Charlevoix County Community Foundation, the Petoskey Harbor Springs Community Foundation, the National Association for Interpretation and Patagonia.
+I have authored environmental education curriculum for the State of Michigan including the Salmon in the Classroom curriculum, hemlock woolly adelgid, the Michigan School Forest Guide and Tree ID for Children, Michigan State University Bulletin E-2332.
 Interpretive program implementation includes partnerships with the Michigan Department of Natural Resources, the North Country Trail Association, the Michigan Association of Conservation Districts, Sturgeon for Tomorrow, multiple Educational Service Districts, Opportunities Unlimited for the Blind and the Little Traverse Bay Bands of Odawa Indians.

 November, 2011 to June, 2019, Northern Lower Michigan